bthanhtung/bthanhtung/README.md

-_**I care not so much what I am to others as what I am to myself.
-I will be rich by myself, and not by borrowing.**_
+_**To be beautiful means to be yourself.
+You don't need to be accepted by others.
+You need to accept yourself.**_

-Michel de Montaigne
+Thích Nhất Hạnh